 String objects use a variation of the [[GetOwnProperty]] internal method used for other native ECMAScript objects (8.12.1).
-This special internal method is used to specify the array index named properties of String objects.
+This special internal method provides access to named properties corresponding to the individual characters of String objects.

 Assume S is a String object and P is a String.